 University of Illinois at Urbana - Champaign is among your top options if you want to study Food Science Technology.
 University of Illinois at Urbana - Champaign food science technology students make 7.3% more than the typical food science tech grad.
 The surrounding area of a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 Ohio State University - Main Campus is one of the best schools in the United States for Food Science Technology.
-With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.
+Positioned in Columbus, Ohio, this university is best suited for students who flourish in an urban atmosphere.

 It's difficult to beat University of Wisconsin - Madison if you wish to study Food Science Technology.
 University of Wisconsin - Madison food science technology graduates make 4.1% more than the typical food science tech student.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

 Given that 13.0% of Wisconsin's student body originates from outside the United States, you will have many chances to speak to students many areas in the world.
 Wisconsin has earned a top ranking for quality of education delivered to veterans and active-duty military.
 Take a virtual tour to learn more about Wisconsin's campus.